 At weekends and holidays we ask for volunteers and he goes to stay with one of our Seely families.
 The waiting list is very long, he is a very popular tortoise!

 If you would like a visit from Shelly watch out for requests on our newsletters.

-Shelly enjoys his adventures visiting our families at weekends and one of our family's has very kindly shared some pictures of when Shelly spent some time with them back in May (below).
+Shelly enjoys his adventures visiting our families at weekends and one of our family's has very kindly shared some pictures of when Shelly spent some time with them (below).